crosscompute/crosscompute-policies/terms.md

 Misuse of CrossCompute Users' Personal Information is prohibited.

-Any person, entity, or service collecting data from CrossCompute must comply with the CrossCompute Privacy Statement, particularly in regards to the collection of our Users' Personal Information (as defined in the CrossCompute Privacy Statement).
+Any person, entity, or service collecting data from CrossCompute must comply with our Privacy Policy, particularly in regards to the collection of our Users' Personal Information (as defined in our Privacy Policy).
 If you collect any CrossCompute User's Personal Information from CrossCompute, you agree that you will only use the Personal Information you gather for the purpose for which our User has authorized it.
 You agree that you will reasonably secure any Personal Information you have gathered from CrossCompute, and you will respond promptly to complaints, removal requests, and "do not contact" requests from CrossCompute or CrossCompute Users.

 ### Excessive Bandwidth Use